JacobFV/mln-dashboard/README.md

 ### Client

-TODO:
+Known TODO's:
 [ ] add a client-side dashboard
 [ ] use `next/Link` instead of `mui/link` to precache pages
-[ ] do full-on 3-teir architecture for simplicity (maybe the middle teir can move to the client)

 ### Frontend

 Pages are defined in `pages/` directory and written in ReactJS (mostly typescript).
+I used the material-ui library for user interface design because its components provide a strong starting point to meet user expectations on both desktop and mobile, different screen sizes, and with accessibility requirements.

-### Backend server
+### Backend

-We haven't decided yet how to handle the backend server.

-**TODO**.
-Explain and justify graphQL is used as the interface for all backend API calls.
-- flexible to data. show how python data is effortlessly serialized and reconstructed.
-- flexible to growth. explain how it can be grown
-- flexible to platform. find python and nodejs solutions.

-#### javascript

 The javscript backend component of the server is managed by nextjs.
 [API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/hello](http://localhost:3000/api/hello).
 This endpoint can be edited in `pages/api/hello.ts`.
 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

-#### Python

-Nothing yet.
+Some API routes will be used to perform application-logic like graph generation, visualization, and data retrieval.
+The next.js server API routes for those application-specific functions simply provide an interface to other backend programs (python scripts, databases, etc.) which perform necesary logic.
+The `next.js` server can directly launch new processes or communicate with existing ones.

+### Security

+I suggest we containerize all application logic processes in docker containers.
+We should also containerize the server.
+Then we should periodically (maybe every night) restart all the containers to make sure they are healthy.

+I think the JWT_SECRET environment variable (`.env.local`) should be regenerated every time the server is restarted.